OlivierLD/ROB/MAVEN-REPO.md

 > Another possibility: <https://repsy.io/>

 ### Sample command:
+Let's say we want to publish the module `common-utils`.

-From `ROB/common-utils` (`master` branch, or whatever branch you work on), install (generating the jar is good enough, actually):
+From `ROB/common-utils` (`master` branch, or whatever branch you work on), install on your local maven repo (generating the jar is good enough, actually):
 ```
-$ ../gradlew publishToMavenLocal
+$ ../gradlew clean build publishToMavenLocal
 ```
 > _**Important note**_:
 > In Gradle 7+, you need to have a `publish` section in `build.gradle`, like